WebhooksWebhook signatures

 signature = "sha256=" + HMAC-SHA256(signing_secret, raw_request_body).hex()

 …and sends it in the X-ProductBridge-Signature header.
-The signing secret is the per-webhook value returned exactly once when you registered the webhook (the modal in the dashboard's Settings → API → Webhooks page).
+The signing secret is the per-webhook value returned exactly once when you registered the webhook (the Signing secret modal shown when you add an endpoint under Settings → Connect → API & Webhooks → Webhook endpoints).

 Your receiver verifies by computing the same HMAC with its locally-stored copy of the secret and comparing the two strings in constant time.